Farata/angulartypescript/readme.md

 In the video Angular Applied (see https://www.youtube.com/watch?v=owZVKNg6cG4), Yakov Fain shows how to build one of the sample apps from the book from scratch.

 For Angular training inquiries send an email to training @ faratasystems.com

+UPDATE (September 2019).
+While upgrading the ng-auction to Angular 8, the components that used the flex-layout library wouldn't compile.
+In the older versions of flex-layout we used ObservableMedia, which is deprecated.
+We replaced it with the MediaObserver in chapter13/ngauction